 Publish content relevant to each platform

-Follow your audience’s activity patterns
+When to post?
+Track your audience’s activity patterns

 Why you should automate social media publishing

-Smart social media scheduling can be a real time saver for your business.
-Let’s say you’re in charge of a few social media profiles, and you need to publish five posts a day on each of them.
-Without scheduling your posts in advance, you’d constantly be switching between the accounts to manually post content.
-That would be stressful, time-consuming, and, in the era of marketing automation, simply unnecessary.
+Automating your social media publishing process can be a true time saver for your business.
+Let’s say you manage a few social media profiles, and you need to publish five posts a week on each of them.
+Without scheduling your posts in advance to be posted automatically, you’ll constantly be switching between your accounts to manually post content.
+And it will likely be stressful, time-consuming, and, in the era of marketing automation, simply unnecessary.

 Social media publishing automation tools